cajones93/fitspace-routines/TESTING.md

 ### HTML

 The recommended [HTML W3C Validator](https://validator.w3.org) was used to validate all HTML files.
+The 404 page was tested by direct input because the validator received a 404 error.

 | Page           | Screenshot                                                                          | Notes           |
 | -------------- | ----------------------------------------------------------------------------------- | --------------- |